-Suppliers were also encouraged to share processes or best practices implemented within their own entities, potentially providing valuable insights for Métal 7 Inc. The distribution of this supplier code of conduct and specifically the questionnaire offers an opportunity to learn more about the practices and activities of Métal 7 Inc.'s and its subsidiaries' main suppliers regarding the use of forced labor and child labor.
+Suppliers were also encouraged to share processes or best practices implemented within their own entities, potentially providing valuable insights for Métal 7 Inc. The distribution of this supplier code of conduct and specifically the questionnaire offered an opportunity to learn more about the practices and activities of Métal 7 Inc.'s and its subsidiaries' main suppliers regarding the use of forced labor and child labor.

-It should be noted that only the primary product suppliers were invited to respond to the initial questionnaire distribution.
-The suppliers who responded to the questionnaire and have annual purchases exceeding \$50K account for 42% of the purchase value in 2023.
-This initial risk analysis initiative regarding forced labor and child labor, the first distribution, and these initial results cover 27% of Métal 7 Inc.'s supply chain activities, including all products and services.
+It should be noted that only the main product suppliers were invited to respond to the first round of the questionnaire, namely suppliers of tubes and strategic products, regardless of their origin.
+The suppliers who responded to the questionnaire and have annual purchases exceeding \$50K account for 44% of the purchase value in 2023.
+This initial risk analysis initiative regarding forced labor and child labor, the first distribution, and these initial results cover 29% of Métal 7 Inc.'s supply chain activities, including all products and services.
+We have not distributed the questionnaire to any new suppliers for the time being.
+However, the percentages shared here have been updated to reflect late responses received last year.
+The exercise was not continued for the other entities controlled by Métal 7 Inc., although the process remains available.